feronikanm/gojahit-client/README.md

 ## Attention !!!
 - Please enjoy and you can fork or give a star for this project
-- Don't forget to follow my Github Account, thankyou
+- Free to follow my github account
+- Hope this project can help, thankyou for the support

 ![Screenshot Mad Score Summary](docs/images/mad_score/summary.png?raw=true)
 ![Screenshot Mad Score Kotlin](docs/images/mad_score/kotlin.png?raw=true)